muthuhariharanm/springboot-rest-api/README.md

 - /rating/{email} return the rating of that particular email

 ### POST
-- /rating Adds new email-rating entry into database tabe
+- /rating adds new email-rating entry into database table

 ### DELETE
-- /rating/{email} Deletes entry of particular email from table
+- /rating/{email} deletes entry of particular email from table

 ## To try this, you can to any of the following